 That was too much.
 I cracked up.

 What a way to put it!
 Stephen’s right.
 I’m a zealous preacher of the long line — a fierce advocate for the gospel of the Mono Rig — because it changes lives.
-That sounds pretty dramatic.
-But I don’t know one angler who wishes he caught fewer fish.
+That’s pretty dramatic.
+But I don’t know any angler who wishes she caught fewer fish.
 And nothing improves your catch rate more than dialing in all the options of a Mono Rig.
 I also don’t know any angler who wishes to go fishing less often.
 And the surest way to inspire a follow up trip to your favorite river is a banner day with a bunch of fish in the net.
 We all want to be successful on the water.
 We want to feel like we’re in control of the outcome — at least in part.
 And nothing brings that kind of control to an angler more than facility with the Mono Rig tactics.
 So I am reverend of the thin line.

 I took my new friend, Marc, out on the water today for a guided trip.
 We were focused on dialing in long line techniques and enjoying a day on the river.
 The trout were cooperative, but the day was challenging.
 And that’s a great combination for someone like Marc.
 Because every new condition required another adjustment, another approach, and sometimes new tactics that Marc was more than eager to employ.
 Every change yielded results (trout in the net) almost immediately.
 And at the end of the day, on the long walk out, we realized that we’d caught trout in seven different ways on the Mono Rig.
 Fun times.

 Here are the seven ways . . .

 #1: Tight line with split shot and unweighted flies

 Eggs for breakfast began the morning.
 We paired Nuke Eggs and Sucker Spawn with likely nymphs, running some of them from a tag and others from a trailer.
 Because I believe eggs fish better when unweighted, we used split shot.
 Trout mostly hit the eggs, but they took the nymphs occasionally too.